 We at Mary Lou Fulton Teachers College at Arizona State University invite you to share the personal and professional journey of each honoree by exploring Inside the Academy.
-Meet each researcher through enlightening and often entertaining interviews hosted by the show’s creator and Associate Professor Dr. Audrey Amrein-Beardsley.
+Meet each researcher through enlightening and often entertaining interviews hosted by the show’s creator and Professor Dr. Audrey Amrein-Beardsley.
 Enjoy this unique opportunity to view customized photo gallery collections and read candid reflections from family and friends.
 If you would like to learn more, or if you find this resource particularly useful for graduate students and courses, suggestions for further reading and curriculum vitae are also available for each honoree.
 We hope you will continue to visit Inside the Academy to see our latest interviews with Academia’s finest scholars.

 Also watch a special video tribute featuring Inside the Academy honorees.

 Read more about the latest updates to Inside the Academy on ASU News and watch a synopsis video.